dmaugeri/CleverSkype/README.md

 https://github.com/awahlig/skype4py

-Have an instance of skype open run and run the program, whenever your skype is set to "Do Not Disturb" CleverSkype will run.
+Have an instance of skype open run and run the program, whenever your skype is set to "Do Not Disturb" CleverSkype will talk to those who message you.